ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Because Clients do not authenticate the Target Resource when using Oblivious HTTP, Clients MUST have some mechanism to authorize an Oblivious Gateway Resource for use with a Target Resource.
-For example, a Client might use an allowlist.
+One possible means of authorization is an allowlist.
 This ensures that Oblivious Gateway Resources are not abused to forward traffic to arbitrary Target Resources. {{server-responsibilities}}
 describes similar responsibilities that apply to Oblivious Gateway Resources.